 Academic Warning Status: Students who fail to meet the standards defined above will be placed on Academic Warning Status for the following payment period.
 Students in Warning Status remain eligible for federal student aid.
-A student placed on Warning Status will be notified via email.
+A student placed on Warning Status will be notified via email from the OACES school Administration.